366 pointsby saikatsg6 months ago23 comments

 Set temperature appropriately, that problem is then solved, no?

-• sdesol4 days ago
+• sdesol6 months ago

 No, it is much more involved and not all providers allow the necessary tweakings.
 This means you will need to use local models (with hardware caveats) which will require us to ask: